wieni/wmcontroller/README.md

 #### custom route / controller that renders an entity

-(this is already done for you the core entity routes)
+(this is not necessary for the core entity routes)

 ```php